ualjuliette/creative-computing/README.md

 >"I personally prefer ugly over boring, conventional, normal, non-challenging or derivative."

 Quite radical, in my opinion.
 It seems to contradict the prerequisite of beauty and aesthethics being the arguably, most essential and defining features of the Arts.
 However, as designers, we realise that aesthethics must be paired with function and utility.
-Klingemann's perspective is interesting to consider because it embodies the explorative, spontaneous and imaginative nature of creative computing.
+Art is not simply decorative, it has purpose: provoking thought, questionning voices of authority, transmitting a message that can speak universally.
+Nevertheless, Klingemann's perspective is interesting to consider because it embodies the explorative, spontaneous and imaginative nature of creative computing.